How to Parse JSON in Python: Read, Write & Work With JSON Files

 Decoding JSON Into Custom Objects

-This enables you to group data and functions that use it together, specify how the data will be printed to the console, as well as giving access to the dot notation for invoking functions.
+This enables you to group data and functions that use it together, specify how the data will be printed to the console, and give access to the dot notation for invoking functions.

 Here's an example Python class for todos: